MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01.md

 * Optional: [Windows 10 Creator Update](https://www.microsoft.com/software-download/windows10) if you want to use a Windows Mixed Reality Simulator

 ## Getting started

 Let's begin by setting up the HTML web page that will contain the babylon.js scene.

+1. Create a folder named *babylonjs-piano-tutorial* and open the folder in Visual Studio Code.

+    > [!NOTE]
+    > While you can use any code editor to follow along, we will be using Visual Studio Code throughout this tutorial for convenience.

-1. Using your favorite code editor, create a file named *index.html* and insert the template below into the file:
+1. Within the folder, create a file named *index.html* and insert the template below into the file:

     ```html
     <html>